-The Sleeping Beauty was the very first ballet I was taken to see at a theatre as a child and it remains a favourite of mine.
+The Sleeping Beauty was the very first ballet I saw live at a theatre when I was a child and it remains a firm favourite of mine.

 A narrative ballet, bringing to life the world’s favourite fairytale, The Sleeping Beauty is often the standard by which classical ballet companies are judged.
 This is because it is one of the biggest and most difficult ballets to stage, showcasing pure, unadulterated dance – heavenly for lovers of classical productions.

 Tamara herself acknowledges the importance of such opulent productions and the commendable commitment that English National Ballet shows in meeting touring obligations.
 In an interview before the start of English National Ballet’s latest tour, she told me: “Classical ballet is a big and important part of the repertoire for a ballet company as it is traditional and it is what draws new audiences to the ballet.”

 On opening night, Tamara would have been all too aware of the judgements being made of her — as both newly acquired chief ballerina (returning to the company where she first flourished as a principal) and top boss.
 What pressure she must have felt to dance as a carefree sixteen-year-old princess while carrying with her the challenge of ensuring the Company survives as a business in a climate of cuts and dancing with her very own employees!

 Opening night was English National Ballet’s 98th performance of The Sleeping Beauty so Rojo had pressure to maintain standards both as a principal and as a creative manager.
 Anticipation was clearly in the air as members of the press and an eager audience awaited the entrance of Tamara in the second act.